 With the promise he would quit Mattel and go independent if Williams bought the game, there was much a stake.
 Oliphant had been a child actor, by going independent in the hottest market around, he had the opportunity to join the ranks of a new world of superstars.

-Williams and Sierra On-Line had, after the reconstruction of the company in 1982, invested huge sums in the arcade computer and cartridge game market and was continually on the lookout for new refreshing titles to add to the ever-growing portfolio of games.
+Williams and Sierra On-Line had, after the reconstruction of the company in 1982, invested huge sums in the arcade computer and cartridge game market and were continually on the lookout for new refreshing titles to add to the ever-growing portfolio of games.

 Oliphant showcased his game to Williams who liked it and saw potential but seemed more interested in when he could have a finished product.
 While Oliphant believed he only needed a month if he quit his job at Mattel, Williams, knowing how programmers often miscalculated the work required gave him two months and offered him $16.000, three times the amount he had hoped for and more than enough to convenience him to take the plunge and go independent.

 With a generous contract in hand, Oliphant returned to Mattel to turn in his resignation.
 While the company had flatly rejected the game he had been developing on his own time they nevertheless perceived it as their property and wanted him to relinquish the code.
-At Oliphant’s go-away party he was subpoenaed by Mattel to give up the game.
+At Oliphant’s go-away party, he was subpoenaed by Mattel to give up the game.
 With help from a lawyer, Oliphant managed to resolve the situation and make it clear that this was not how it worked.

-Oliphant completed the game, added a splash-screen by Williams request, and Force field, now WallWar was released in 1983 for the Atari 8-bit under the short-lived SierraVision label.
+Oliphant completed the game, added a splash screen by Williams’ request, and Force field, now WallWar was released in 1983 for the Atari 8-bit under the short-lived SierraVision label.

 The game Peter Oliphant had been working on, on his own time, while at Mattel was picked up by Sierra On-Line and released as WallWar in 1983.